 Children can develop the same mental health issues as adults, but often express them differently.
 Parents and caregivers know their child best.
-So if a problem seems to be lingering for a long time, and your child seems overly mad, sad, angry or upset, you should trust your instincts and reach out for help.
+So if a problem seems to linger too long and your child seems overly mad, sad, angry or upset, you should trust your instincts and reach out for help.

-While temper tantrums and bad moods are usually a normal part of childhood, they might indicate an underlying mental health concern if they're extreme or continue for a long time, says Renée Layman, chief executive officer for the Center for Child Counseling in Palm Beach Gardens, which is funded by Children’s Services Council of Palm Beach County.
+While temper tantrums and bad moods are usually a normal part of childhood, they might indicate an underlying mental health concern if they're extreme or persist, says Renée Layman, chief executive officer for the Center for Child Counseling in Palm Beach Gardens, which is funded by Children’s Services Council of Palm Beach County.

-“Warning signs or red flags that your child may be struggling with mental health issues are if the behavioral changes are intense or out of proportion to stress or changes in the environment, which can include shutting down emotionally or displays of physical aggression,” Layman says.
+“Warning signs or red flags are if the behavioral changes are intense or out of proportion to stress or changes in the environment, which can include shutting down emotionally or displays of physical aggression,” Layman says.
 “A depressed child may show more irritability, where an adult typically shows sadness.”

 If you’re a parent looking for answers, you can call a number of community helplines.

 The first is Help Me Grow, run by 211 Palm Beach/Treasure Coast and funded in part by Children's Services Council.

 “Early detection and intervention is key in helping children to have positive mental health outcomes,” says Patrice Schroeder, Community Relations specialist for 211.
 “Calls to 211 are free and confidential” and answered in English, Spanish and Creole.